 - Income Support

 - Pension Credit

-People who live with you and need to self-isolate can apply too but they’ll need to fill in their own application.
+People who live with you and have been told to self-isolate can apply too, but they’ll need to fill in their own application.
 Only one person in the household can make an application if they are looking after a child or qualifying young person.

 If you’re not eligible but would like to know more about other support available, you can:

 - call 0800 694 0184, 8.30am to 6pm, Monday to Friday

 You may still be able to receive a payment of £500 under the scheme if you lose income because you're self-isolating or looking after a child or qualifying young person who is, but do not receive one of the qualifying benefits or tax credits.
 This would be paid at our discretion.

 Who cannot get a Test and Trace Support Payment

 You will not be eligible for a Test and Trace Support Payment if you:

 - are under 18 years old and had close contact with someone who has COVID-19